Dr. Léo Picard

 About me

 I also enjoy collaborating with my colleagues from ETH Zürich in the Law, Economics, and Data Science group.
-Specifically, we study political rhetoric and the framing of public policies in the U.S. media.
+Specifically, we study political rhetoric and the framing of public policies in the US media.

 Download my C.V.